 Take, for example, DAC.
 18 DAC plants are operating worldwide, according to a September 2022 International Energy Agency (IEA) report.
-All are small in scale: They capture just 0.01 MT CO2 per year—the equivalent of a pithy 11.1 pounds of burned coal.
-And a plant that will capture 1 MT CO2 per year (the equivalent of 1,106 pounds of burned coal) is in advanced development.
-But, “In the Net Zero Emissions by 2050 Scenario, direct air capture is scaled up to capture almost 60 MT CO2/year by 2030,” the report says.
-That’s nearly a 600,000% increase in the amount of carbon over eight years, requiring a staggering amount of new carbon removal companies to spring up quickly.
+All are small in scale: They capture just 10,000 MT CO2 per year—the equivalent of a pithy 11 million pounds of burned coal.
+This may seem like a lot but, “In the Net Zero Emissions by 2050 Scenario, direct air capture is scaled up to capture almost 60 [million] MT CO2/year by 2030,” the report says.
+That’s nearly a 600-fold increase in the amount of carbon over eight years, requiring a staggering amount of new carbon removal companies to spring up quickly.

 An Environmental Defense Fund report identifies direct air capture as a promising technology.
 “We’re starting to see some really fast-paced movement in the direct air capture space and some promising approaches there.
 But the problem is, even direct air capture is really, really costly at the moment,” says Jordan Faires, manager of EDF+Biz Net Zero.
 The cost is estimated at between $125 and $335 per metric ton of carbon for a large-scale plant, according to an International Energy Agency report.

 Some technologies are energy intensive and need substantial land and water to operate, which may be problematic in water-scarce areas.
 If resources go to these technologies, to the detriment of communities that often bear the brunt of environmental harms, environmental injustices may result.